 Evensong is held during British Summer Time only on each Sunday at 4.30pm

 SUNDAY 5 OCTOBER 2014

-There are ten contributions dealing with the archaeology, history, topography, people and literary connections of Binsey and its church of St Margaret’s.
-The book is fully illustrated.
+There are ten contributions dealing with the archaeology, history, topography, people and literary connections of Binsey (Gerard Manley Hopkins and Lewis Carroll) and the church of St Margaret’s.

 The Revd Professor Martin Henig was licensed as Associate Priest in the Osney benefice on 27 May 2014 by the Bishop of Oxford, The Rt Revd John Pritchard: Photographs